 Research Project Execution Overview Over the Past Decade

-Over the past decade (2014–2025), Professor Su-Er Guo has continuously secured research funding from multiple institutions, including the Ministry of Science and Technology (now the National Science and Technology Council), Chang Gung Medical Foundation, the Ministry of Education, and local governments.
-She has cumulatively carried out more than 30 research projects spanning important fields such as COPD patient health management, particulate matter and health, health promotion interventions, and digital health interventions.
-Professor Guo has served as the principal investigator of several large integrated projects, demonstrating her outstanding project management and cross-disciplinary research integration capabilities.
-The following is an overview of her major research projects.
+Over the past decade (2014–2025), Professor Su-Er Guo has consistently secured research funding from multiple institutions, including the Ministry of Science and Technology (now the National Science and Technology Council), the Chang Gung Medical Foundation, the Ministry of Education, and local governments.
+She has led more than thirty research projects spanning important fields such as COPD health management, particulate matter and health, health promotion interventions, including digital interventions.
+Professor Guo has served as the principal investigator of several large integrated projects, demonstrating outstanding project management and cross-disciplinary research integration capabilities.
+The following is an overview of her major research projects:

 NSTC Projects

-Over the past decade, she has led or co-led more than 12 NSTC projects, with cumulative funding exceeding NT$12 million.
-Research topics include COPD home exercise models, health promotion for high-risk lung cancer populations, and theoretical construction of smoking cessation behavior processes.
+Over the past decade, she has led or co-led more than twelve NSTC projects, with cumulative funding exceeding NT$12 million.
+Research topics include COPD home exercise models, health promotion for populations at high risk for lung cancer, and the construction of theoretical models of smoking cessation behavior processes.

 Ministry of Education Projects